el-tocino/localcroft/DScustommodel.md

 $ convert_graphdef_memmapped_format --in_graph=output_graph.pb --out_graph=output_graph.pbmm
 ```

+When training, the loss for training should be lower than the validation loss.
+If validation is less than training loss, you're likely heading towards overfitting territory.
+For smaller datasets, lowering the training rate and increasing the epochs may help.
+You will need to experiment to find out what works best for your data.

 #### Results

 So how does it work?
 Eh....depends.
 Largely due to my limited training set, it can work on those lines pretty well.
 Anything beyond that it tends to get way off course.